rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 );
 ```

-The salt is generated using the [crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) function which produces a "cryptographically strong" set of 16 numbers between 0 and 255.
+The salt is generated using the [crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) function to produce a "cryptographically strong" set of 16 numbers between 0 and 255.
 You can see an example of a generated salt by running the following in your browser's dev console:

 ```
 alert(crypto.getRandomValues(new Uint8Array(16)));
 ```

-You should see an alert with random values like this:
+You should see an alert popup with random values like this:
 126,11,104,66,56,207,70,142,171,219,91,89,158,80,250,159

 The next step is to create the CryptoKey object using the [crypto.subtle.importKey](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/importKey) method, which takes a number of parameters: